Cuberick-Orion/CIRPLANT/INSTALL.md

 cd ..
 ```

+> [!Tip]
 >`apex` is optional, as Pytorch Lightning uses native Automatic Mixed Precision.
+>

->If you encounter warnings on CUDA version when installing `apex`, follow the prompt to comment it out and proceed.
+> If you encounter warnings on CUDA version when installing `apex`, follow the prompt to comment it out and proceed.

 ### Step 2: Setup CIRPLANT
 ```bash